lbaker15/PHP-form-validation-/README.md

 # PHP-form-validation-
-Simple php form.
+Simple php form with validation and button animation.
 Can be viewed at laels.xyz.